Warm weather draws crowds in some cities as parts of U.S. start easing coronavirus lockdowns

 “I don’t understand it.
 That makes messaging really confusing. ...
 It’s the wrong message, because we’re still very much in the beginning days of coronavirus.
 Even if you’re a state that is seeing numbers go down,” Walsh said.

-As Texas becomes one of the leading states pushing for its businesses to reopen, Dallas Mayor Eric Johnson said people appeared to be obeying the new rules.
+In New Mexico, where numbers have yet to see a sustained decline and Native Americans represent more than half of the cases, Governor Michelle Lujan Grisham extended road closings into the city of Gallup to stem the state’s largest outbreak.

-“People have not been rushing back into these restaurants and they have not been rushing back into the areas of the economy that the governor reopened on Friday,” he told CNN.
-“What we are seeing is people sort of putting their toe back in.”
+The shutdowns will continue until Thursday to slow infections in McKinley County, which is straddled by the Navajo Nation, an area suffering one of the highest per capita case rates in the country relative to U.S. states.

-Reporting by Doina Chiacu in Washington and Jonathan Allen in New York; Additional reporting by Ben Klayman in Detroit; Writing by Lisa Shumaker and Andrew Hay; Editing by Daniel Wallis and Peter Cooney
+Reporting by Doina Chiacu in Washington and Jonathan Allen in New York; Additional reporting by Ben Klayman in Detroit; Writing by Lisa Shumaker and Andrew Hay; Editing by Daniel Wallis, Peter Cooney and Gerry Doyle